Below is a list of in-print works in this collection, presented in series order or publication order as applicable.

 Normalization of U.S.-China Relations: An International History

 Relations between China and the United States have been of central importance to both countries over the past half-century, as well as to all states affected by that relationship.
 The eight chapters in this volume offer the first multinational, multi-archival review of the history of Chinese–American conflict and cooperation in the 1970s.

 Practical Pursuits: Takano Choei, Takahashi Keisaku, and Western Medicine in Nineteenth-Century Japan

 This book argues that the study of Western medicine was a dynamic activity that brought together doctors from all over the country in efforts to effect social change.
 By examining the social impact of Western learning at the level of everyday life rather than simply its impact at the theoretical level, the book offers a broad picture of the way in which Western medicine, and Western knowledge, was absorbed and adapted in Japan.

 A History of the Early Korean Kingdom of Paekche, together with an annotated translation of The Paekche Annals of the Samguk sagi

-This volume presents two histories of the early Korean kingdom of Paekche (trad.
-18 BCE-660 CE).
-The first, written by Jonathan Best, is based largely on primary sources, both written and archaeological.
-This initial history of Paekche serves, in part, to introduce the second, an extensively annotated translation of the oldest history of the kingdom, the Paekche Annals (Paekche pon’gi).
+This book presents two histories of the early Korean kingdom of Paekche (trad.
+18 BCE–660 CE).
+The first, written by Best, is based largely on primary sources.
+This initial history serves, in part, to introduce the second, an extensively annotated translation of the oldest history of the kingdom, The Paekche Annals (Paekche pon’gi).